Too Sweet: Critical reception

-Rolling Stone named "Too Sweet" among the best songs of 2024.
+"Too Sweet" received positive reviews from music critics.
+Rolling Stone named it among the best songs of 2024.
 The Guardian also praised the song as among the best of summer 2024: "It's fired by a sly funk beat primed to pack a sweaty dance floor or beach party..."

 Commercial performance

 "Too Sweet" debuted at number 8 on the UK Singles Chart on 29 March 2024, earning Hozier his first top-ten single in the United Kingdom since "Take Me to Church" in 2014 and second overall.
 It rose to number 4 on 5 April 2024.
 On 12 April 2024, it reached number 1 with 61,000 chart units and 6.7 million streams, becoming Hozier's first UK number one single.

 In the United States, "Too Sweet" debuted at number five on the Billboard Hot 100 the week of 6 April 2024, marking Hozier's first top 10 debut and second top 10 after "Take Me to Church".
 Three weeks later, the song reached number one, surpassing the number two peak of "Take Me to Church" and becoming Hozier's first number-one in the United States.
 With this, Hozier became the first Irish act to top the Billboard Hot 100 since Sinéad O'Connor in 1990 with "Nothing Compares 2 U", and fourth overall along with O'Connor, Gilbert O'Sullivan and U2.

+In October 2025, "Too Sweet" broke the record for most weeks on American Top 40 in its 76th week, which was previously held by Rema's "Calm Down", which spent 75 weeks on that chart from November 2022 until April 2024.

+Personnel

+Taken from Unreal Unearth Unending liner notes.